JudithGago/ProtoPixel_TechnicalTask/README.md

 ## Prepare your setup

-Before to start to build and configure the application the user must clone this repository on his computer, and make sure that has the following required tools and materials.
+Before to start to build and configure the application the user must clone this repository on his computer and make sure that has the following required tools and materials.

 ### Materials: